About Kenilworth Arts Festival

 At the heart of Kenilworth Arts Festival is a desire to celebrate high quality, original work within the contemporary arts.
 Every year we bring together award-winning, internationally-acclaimed writers, musicians and visual artists from around the country (and beyond) for one-off, intimate events.
 The festival also provides a platform for outstanding emerging talent, showcases local work and offers new arts experiences to people of all ages.

-Kenilworth Arts Festival 2018 will take place from the 20th – 29th September.
-Check out the 2018 line up on our Artists page.
+Kenilworth Arts Festival 2019 will take place from the 19th – 28th September.

 Kenilworth is nestled in the heart of Warwickshire.
 It is perhaps best known for its castle – or at least the extensive ruins of said castle – which inspired fawning words from Walter Scott and have attracted many a visitor over the last eight centuries or so.
 Ruins aside, Kenilworth also boasts some beautiful green spaces, a vibrant arts scene, fantastic restaurants and extraordinary, centuries-old buildings.
 You’ll find thatched cottages and theatres, bookshops and bakeries, muddy paths and Michelin stars.

 Lewis oversees the festival as a whole.
 He is responsible for programming, and also works on funding, design, comms & the website.
-By day, he is a PhD student at the University of Warwick and an editor for Lacuna Magazine.
+By day, he is a PhD student at the University of Warwick.

 Charlotte helps with the programming and with marketing & comms for the festival.
-She also teaches English, plays piano and co-organises a regular open mic night at the Tree House Bookshop.
+She also teaches English, plays piano and runs a regular open mic night at the Tree House Bookshop.

 RosieRosie is Treasurer for the festival, and also helps with fringe events.
 She has lived in Kenilworth for the last 14 years and has been actively involved in music, dance and drama in the area for nearly 30 years.